 Under certain severe winter conditions, sites may close and/or transportation may be cancelled.
-Any transportation cancellations, closings, or delays will be announced on WGGB channel 40 (www.wggb.com).
-Information about cancellations or delays can also be found on the HS weather line.
+Families will receive a text message about cancellations or delays through the TalkingPoints App.
+In addition, any transportation cancellations, closings, or delays due to weather will be announced on WGGB channel 40 (www.wggb.com).
 Sites closing for center-based services will be announced individually on the HS Weather Line on weather event days.
-Families that opt into School Messenger will receive a text message about cancellations or delays.

-If you are receiving Home-Based services, your Home Visitor will be in touch will you if they are unable to deliver regular services due to weather conditions.
+If you are receiving Head Start at Home services, your Home Visitor will be in touch will you if they are unable to deliver regular services due to weather conditions.

-Weather Line

-Franklin: (413) 475-1560 Hampshire: (413) 387-1260 Western Hampden: (413) 654-1760
+Weather Line Franklin: (413) 475-1560 Hampshire: (413) 387-1260 Western Hampden: (413) 654-1760 affects heat, sanitation, lighting, and/or the overall safety of the program.
+Parents will be notified, and children will be transported home by contracted transportation, or parents will be asked to pick up their child.